ashgonzales/beethoven-and-co/README.md

 ## Project Description

 This application allows users to track twilight timings, as well as sun and moon parameters for a given date and location for optimal stargazing.
-Unsplash will be used
+By adding the location name (town, city), a user should be able to see sunrise, sunset, day length, and other moon information that could affect their stargazing experience.

 ## API and Data Sample

-**IPGeolocation:** Astronomical data for a given location **Unsplash:** Images for CSS
+**IPGeolocation:** Astronomical data for a given location

+**Unsplash:** Images for CSS

 **Sample JSON:**